phoenixbyrd/Termux_XFCE/README.md

 # Termux_XFCE

-Sets up a termux XFCE desktop and a Debian proot install and installs some additional software like Brave Web Browser, Firefox, Libreoffice, Audacious, Webcord, FreeTube (YouTube Client) and a few others.
+Sets up a termux XFCE desktop and a Debian proot install and installs some additional software like Firefox and Webcord, a discord client.

-You only need to pick your username and follow the prompts to create a password for proot user.
-This will take roughly 7.5GB of storage space.
+You only need to pick your username and follow the prompts to create a password for vncserver.
+This will take roughly 4GB of storage space.
 Please note, this can be a lengthy process.

 This setup uses Termux-X11, the termux-x11 server will be installed and you will be prompted to allow termux to install the Android APK.
+It will also setup vncserver.

 This is is how I personally use Termux on my Galaxy Fold 3, script was created mainly for personal use but also for others if they wanted to try out my setup.
 This is my daily driver used with a 15 inch Lepow portable monitor and bluetooth keyboard and mouse.